 Ben raised a hand in appreciation.
 “Thanks.”

-“What do you mean?” he asked, aiming for nonchalance.
+“What do you mean?”
+His aim for nonchalance fell short.
 He took a sip of his now-lukewarm coffee and scrunched his face in disappointment; in his haste to get out of the bunkhouse, he’d dumped far too much sugar into it.
 With an arc of his arm, he tossed the liquid across the mud and melting snow.

 His sister sighed and crossed her arms; pushed strands of dark hair from her crystal-blue eyes; studied him for another moment before saying, “Is this a one-night stand kind of thing?
 Or a permanent decision?
 Or what?”